kodecocodes/bkk/README.md

 This repo is a template for starting new book projects.
-It is structured appropriately, contains some sample content, and is integrated with `robles`, the raywenderlich.com automatic book publishing system.
+It is structured appropriately, contains some sample content, and is integrated with `robles`, the Kodeco automatic book publishing system.

 To use this repo, complete the following:

 1. Click the __Use this template__ button above to create a new repo from this template.
-Choose an appropriate name and be sure to set it as **private** within the `raywenderlich` organization.
+Choose an appropriate name and be sure to set it as **private** within the `kodecocodes` organization.
 2. Use robles to publish the required secrets (see Confluence).
-3. Use https://github.com/raywenderlich/bkk-materials to create a materials repo to accompany this book repo.
+3. Use https://github.com/kodecocodes/bkk-materials to create a materials repo to accompany this book repo.
 Unlike this repo, the materials should be public.
 4. Edit __publish.yaml__ to populate all the fields as appropriate.
 5. Edit __vend.yaml__ to populate all the fields as appropriate.